 Engaging Resident Investigators

 Starting soon after Match Day, residents will find themselves involved in our program.
 We aim to hold all residents to a high standard of academic achievement.

 - During orientation in June, each incoming resident meets with Drs.
-Carey, Fuchs and Hillel to discuss their research interests and begin a conversation about potential mentors to engage.
+Carey, Lauer and Hillel to discuss their research interests and begin a conversation about potential mentors to engage.

 - Each fall, an informal dinner with program leadership offers you and your fellow residents a chance to learn about research opportunities your colleagues have pursued.

-- Lastly, in the winter of intern year there is a resident research fair for first-year residents where PIs in our department give a short presentation on their research efforts.
+- In the winter of intern year, there is a resident research fair for first-year residents where PIs in our department give a short presentation on their research efforts.

 - Research opportunities may be in basic or translational science, outcomes research, patient safety and quality improvement, public health or any other qualified topic with excellent, well-supported mentoring.

-Those residents selected for the two research positions may choose their mentors from among the basic scientists and clinician scientists within the Department of Otolaryngology – Head & Neck Surgery at Johns Hopkins.
+Residents selected for the two research positions may choose their mentors from the basic scientists and clinician scientists within the Department of Otolaryngology – Head & Neck Surgery at Johns Hopkins.

 We recognize the strength of research mentors throughout Johns Hopkins and allow residents to choose any of the outstanding researchers in other departments and schools of the Johns Hopkins University or from among our faculty with co-appointments at the NIH as mentors.
 If the primary mentor is from outside our department, we ask that the resident investigator also pick a faculty member within the department to serve as a secondary mentor.